dialpad/dialtone-legacy/docs/components/select.md

 - Selects should be considered the “UI of last resort,” as users often find them confusing and difficult to use.
 Consider testing thoroughly with members of your target audience.
 - Avoid making options in one dropdown menu change based on the input to another.
 Users often don’t understand how selecting an item in one impacts another.
 - When most users will (or should) pick a particular option, make it the default selection.
 - Avoid auto-submission.
 Be wary of UI implications of automatically submitting upon selection or applying its value.
 Users may often change their choices multiple times, particularly if interacting with a form solely with keyboard.
 Auto-submission is also less accessible.
-For auto-submission consider the <a href="https://vue.dialpad.design/?path=/story/components-dropdown--default">Dropdown</a> component.
+For auto-submission consider the [Dropdown](dropdown.md) component.

 ## Variants and Examples